A. J. P. Taylor: The French Third Republic

 Taylor has been criticised for promoting the La décadence view of the French Third Republic.
 This historical concept portrays the Third Republic as a decadent state, forever on the verge of collapse.
 In particular, advocates of the La décadence concept have asserted that inter-war France was riven by political instability; possessed a leadership that was deeply divided, corrupt, incompetent and pusillanimous, which ruled over a nation rent by mass unemployment, strikes, a sense of despair over the future, riots and a state of near-civil war between the Left and the Right.
 Of all the French governments of the interwar era, only the Popular Front government of Léon Blum was presented sympathetically by Taylor, which he praised for carrying out what he regarded as long overdue social reforms.
 Many experts in French history have admitted that there is a kernel of truth to Taylor's picture of France but have complained that Taylor presented French politics and society in such a manner as to border on caricature.

 Retirement

 Taylor was badly injured in 1984 when he was run over by a car while crossing Old Compton Street in London.
 The effect of the accident led to his retirement in 1985.
 In his last years, he endured Parkinson's disease, which left him incapable of writing.
 His last public appearance was at his 80th birthday, in 1986, when a group of his former students, including Sir Martin Gilbert, Alan Sked, Norman Davies and Paul Kennedy, organised a public reception in his honour.
-He had, with considerable difficulty, memorised a short speech, which he delivered in a manner that managed to hide the fact that his memory and mind had been permanently damaged by Parkinson's disease.
+He had, with considerable difficulty, memorised a short speech, which he delivered in a manner that managed to hide the fact that his memory and mind had been permanently damaged by Parkinson's.

 In 1987, he entered a nursing home in Barnet, London, where he died on 7 September 1990 aged 84.
 He was cremated at Golders Green Crematorium.